ivanr/qlue/qlue_user_guide.md

 | _cmd    | Command object, if any |
 | _errors | Processing errors      |
 | _secret | Session CSRF token     |

+## Routing

+Usually only trivial applications can rely 100% on routing by convention.
+In all other cases you'll need to use custom routing, defined by editing routes.conf placed in the application's WEB-INF folder.
+This file borrowed most of the syntax of the routing configuration as used by the Play framework some years ago.

+#### Setting response headers

+The routes file can be used to set custom HTTP response headers.
+If a line begins with @header, the rest of the line is interpreted as a custom response header.
+For example:

+	@header Cache-Control no-cache

+Header configuration directives apply to all routes below themm.
+Thus, to establish defaults, place your confifuration directives at the top of the routes file.
+A directive for a header of the same name will overwrite the previous header version; this is useful, for example, to use different caching strategies for different parts of the application.